sumanthkumarc/date-popup-setup/README.md

    });
 ```
 <br />
-The below code tries to automatically open time picker when a date is clicked. taken from issue filed at bewlo url:
+The below code tries to automatically open time picker when a date is clicked. taken from issue filed at below url:
 https://github.com/Eonasdan/bootstrap-datetimepicker/issues/1368
 ```
        jQuery('#element')